moneybutton/yours-core/plan.md

 logical inconsistencies between them.
 The purpose of this document is to compile all of our plans into one coherent master plan that encompasses the entire project.

+This plan is based on work by Ryan X. Charles, Paul Salisbury, Dan Elitzer, Ramakrishnan A, Bradley Kam, Guillaume Dumas, Willy Bruns, Lisa Cheng, and others.

 ## Values